19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (3) Where the employer is required to make additional contributions under sub-paragraph (2), he shall be entitled to recover from the employee’s wages, at the rate of recovery for additional wages applicable to the employee, the amount of additional contributions paid by the employer under that sub-paragraph.

-4A\.
+4A.
 In computing the amount of ordinary wages for the purposes of paragraphs 2, 3 and 4 —

-4A.—(a) for the year 2015, the amount of ordinary wages for any month which is in excess of $5,000 is to be disregarded; and
+(a) for the year 2015, the amount of ordinary wages for any month which is in excess of $5,000 is to be disregarded; and

-(b)

-for the year 2016 and every subsequent year, the amount of ordinary wages for any month which is in excess of $6,000 is to be disregarded.
+(b) for the year 2016 and every subsequent year, the amount of ordinary wages for any month which is in excess of $6,000 is to be disregarded.

 [S 752/2015 wef 01/01/2016]